lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop.md

 Yet, in our experience we have found that the majority of photographers either do not have a portfolio to showcase their art, or the one they use is actually detrimental to their success.
 Unfortunately, photographic portfolios are often poorly planned, poorly curated, and even more poorly executed.

-If you are a serious photographer, here is a chance for you to walk home with a beautifully hand-crafted, hand-printed, and carefully curated fine art portfolio that will show off your work to the highest standard in the industry today.
+If you are a serious photographer, here is a chance for you to walk home with a beautifully hand-crafted, professionally-printed, and carefully curated fine art portfolio that will show off your work to the highest standard in the industry today.

 {{< figure src="/images/DSCF7227.jpg" >}}